 Wednesday was the original goal for discharge, but because of the pain I’d been having, I hadn’t gotten far enough with PT to be sent home.
 I don’t think my pain was truly well controlled until post op day 3 or 4.
 The things I needed to be ready for discharge, was to walk some with two crutches, do the stairs so I could be able to get into my apartment, have a bowel movement, control my pain, get my foley catheter out and have my IV taken out and to have stable vital signs.
 All those things took me until Friday and even then, I think it was too early for me to leave.
 When pain meds were due Friday afternoon, I asked to hold off for a bit and instead to take a zofran for nausea.
 I didn’t feel well, but I couldn’t quite explain how I felt.
 When I was being prepped for discharge, I told the nurse I wasn’t feeling quite right.
 She took my vitals and my BP was 80/50 something, my HR was 130’s and I was really dizzy, couldn’t focus my eyes, felt pretty out of it and had a headache that wouldn’t go away.
 I was motivated to get home and knew Chris was already on his way to pick me up, so I told the nurse I really didn’t want to stay.
 She was the same nurse who discharged me last time and she knew I was a nurse.
 We talked about symptoms for awhile and she retook my vitals until we got sort of acceptable numbers.
 My BP stayed low and my HR tachy but not as bad as it was the first time.
 So I was discharged…….

 I got home Friday evening and puked several times that night.
 I was really out of it, still dizzy and just overall did not feel good.
-I was so close to telling Chris to take me back to the hospital.
+I was so close to saying I needed to go back to the hospital, but I stuck it out.
 At some point I fell asleep and made it through the first night home and felt a little better the next day.